securitypedant/ispmonitor/python/README.md

+# Python Flask app
+Note, the best way to deploy this is via the Docker image.
+Please see the README in the folder above.

+This README containers information specific to running the Python Flask app in your own host.

+FIXME: Go over the instructions for setting up the app in a host.

 # Sample config for vscode for debugging.

 ```
 "configurations": [